-In 1991, GOP introduced the first petroleum policy document.
-This was then followed by new Petroleum Policies in 1993, 1994, 1997 and 2001.
-Whenever previous policies were superseded by a subsequent policy document, the existing rights granted under licences/Petroleum Concession Agreements (PCAs) / Production Sharing Agreements (PSAs) were not affected.
+In 1991, GOP introduced the first petroleum Policy document.
+This was then followed by new Petroleum Policies of 1993, 1994, 1997, 2001 and 2007.
+Whenever previous policies were superseded by a subsequent Policy document, the existing rights granted under licences/Petroleum Concession Agreements (PCAs) / Production Sharing Agreements (PSAs) were not affected.